Allen-byte/ProAttUnet/README.md

 ### Predict sequence

 We also provide the **predict.py** file to predict secondary structures of another sequences.
-You can run instructions like :

-**python predict.py --fasta_file ./fasta_files/2MXA.fasta --model_name ./Best Models/ProAttUnet**
+You can run instructions like: **python predict.py --fasta_file ./fasta_files/2MXA.fasta --model_name ./Best Models/ProAttUnet**

 Here, we have provided 3 example fasta files.
 You can add more fasta files into the directory **fasta_files** for more predictions.
 The model will return an 8-state label corresponding to each residue.